Posts tagged Sanctification

 Harvey leans far towards the second extreme:

-But believers are no longer sinners in relation to God; they are given a new "designation"--saints.
-A sinner--which is a legal term--is judged a criminal in God's eyes for violating the Law of God “in Adam” (1 Cor.
+But believers are no longer sinners in relation to God; they are given a new "designation"—saints.
+A sinner—which is a legal term—is designated a criminal by God for violating His Law “in Adam” (1 Cor.
 15:22; cf. Rom.
-5:12-21) and by personal sins.
-A saint is a former sinner who has been forgiven by Christ's blood atonement, has a new nature, and is being perfected through the Holy Spirit.
-A saint also becomes legally adopted into the family of God (see Gal.
+5:12-21) and for personal sins committed.
+A saint is a former sinner who has been forgiven by Christ's blood atonement, has a renewed nature, and is being perfected through the Holy Spirit.
+A saint also becomes legally adopted into the family of God (Gal.
 4, Heb.
 12), hence God is no longer his Judge, but his Father.
 When a believer sins it is no longer a legal issue, but a family/domestic issue requiring fatherly correction and discipline instead of condemnation and judgment, for Christ has propitiated the wrath of God that was formerly on the believer.
 Formerly we were unrighteous wrongdoers, "such were some of you.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God" (1 Cor.
 6:11).

 It is disappointing, then, that Harvey's most emphatic point throughout the entire book, which is evident in the title itself, is that "by the gospel we understand that, although saved, we remain sinners" (25).
 I think he stresses this far too much and makes the Bible say what it doesn't, resulting in several doctrinal imbalances.
 Later Harvey cites 1 Timothy 1:15: "The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost."